-All of the Volcanoes are off of the beaten path, places unknown to Visitors to Uganda and yet they are some of the Best Mountains to Climb in East Africa.
+All the Volcanoes are off the beaten path, places unknown to Visitors to Uganda, yet they are some of the Best Mountains to Climb in East Africa.

-Uganda is home to the Gorillas, Chimpanzees, abundant wildlife, the tallest Mountain Range in Africa, the Rwenzori Mountains of the Moon and the rugged Volcanoes who present a whole other picture of Uganda, the Pearl of Africa.
+Uganda is home to the Gorillas, Chimpanzees, abundant wildlife, the tallest Mountain Range in Africa, the Rwenzori Mountains of the Moon, and the rugged Volcanoes that present a whole other picture of Uganda, the Pearl of Africa.

 The Best Volcano Hikes and Climbs in Uganda

-The Virunga Volcanoes in Southwest are for many easily accessed while on a Safari in Southwest Uganda.
+The Virunga Volcanoes in Southwest are, for many, easily accessed while on a Safari in Southwest Uganda.
 They are also a mere 3 hours from Kigali.

 Today Mount Elgon is part of the Eastern Uganda Adventure Region.
 You can climb Mount Elgon in four to six days.
-However, you can also do day-hikes on Mount Elgon, and blaze down the Hiking Trails on a Mountain Bike.
+However, you can also do day-hikes on Mount Elgon and blaze down the Hiking Trails on a Mountain Bike.

-We can arrange any climbing and hiking activity for you in Mount Elgon – Contact us below.
+We can arrange any climbing and hiking activity for you on Mount Elgon – Contact us below.
 A typical Climb is four days.
 Day hikes are an alternative that many choose.

 The town of Moroto is the capital of Karamoja.
-It is a hub, above towers Mount Moroto that can be climbed on a day or overnight hike.
+It is a hub above Mount Moroto towers that can be climbed on a day or overnight hike.